London Passes: the passes to London

 Do London Passes include public transportation?

-No, none of the London passes include public transportation.
+No, none of the tourist passes analyzed in this guide include transportation.

-I will cover the issue of London transportation passes at the end of this guide.
+We will elaborate on this topic with full details on cost and convenience in the section on London transportation at the end of this guide.

 London pass

-He really does include a lot of London's attractions in his list, from the most famous ones to more niche museums and tours that go into the lesser-known details of the city.
+He really does include a lot of London's attractions in his list, from the most famous and relevant ones to more niche museums and tours that go into the lesser-known details of the city.

-The ideal tool for visiting London in depth.
+The ideal tool for visiting London in a comprehensive and satisfying way.

 >> See the difference in the attractions included in the official website